dkm/xcplanner/README.md

 	bin/srtm-get --european-alps --tile

 XC Planner can use a USGS webservice to retrieve elevation data if the SRTM tiles are not available.
 Set `$get_elevation` in `config.php` to `get_elevation_usgs` to enable it.
 However, this is not recommended because this is very slow.

+### XContest airspace and SkyWays ###

+[XContest](http://www.xcontest.org/) have kindly made their airspace and SkyWays overlays available for use by XC Planner hosted on a limited number of sites.
+XC Planner currently has a hard coded list of these sites and will automatically enable the XContest overlays if it detectes that it running on one of them.
+If you wish to override this, set the `$XCONTEST` variable to `true` in `config.php`.
+Note that simply overriding this will not make XContest&quot;s airspace data availble on your site!
+XContest&quot;s webservers will not serve this data to unauthorized sites.
+To request permission to use the XContest data contact info@xcontest.org.